Tech500/GPS-Data-Logger/README.md

 Note this is a project is in development; maybe offline or log files may be affected.
 Server is online 24/7; except during periods of testing.

-Server is a "Adafruit, Espressif ESP32 Development Board - Developer Edition",  and GY-BME280 breakout board, purchased from "Ebay.com" both are required for project.
-Sensor is located indoors, currently.
+Server is a "Adafruit, Espressif ESP32 Development Board - Developer Edition", GY-BME280 breakout board, purchased from "Ebay.com," NEO m8b GPS Module, and Tipping bucket, rain gauge.

 Developement board is Arduino friendly; can be programed using the Arduino IDE.
 Under $25.00 with shipping, is the project cost for Development Board and one, GY-BME280 breakout board, sensor used for Barometric Pressure, Humidity, and Temperature.

+Sensor is located indoors, currently.
+Rain gauge has not been installed.